PaulReekers/paulreekers.nl/README.md

 # paulreekers.nl
 Playground &amp; Creative Experiments

 Welcome to the repository for [paulreekers.nl](https://paulreekers.nl), the personal website of Paul Reekers.
-This project is designed to showcase my portfolio, blog, and other professional information.
+This project is designed to showcase my portfolio, Inspiration and other professional information.

 ## Table of Contents